Without semesters or terms, how is Federal Student Aid (FSA) awarded?By : Kim Murphy | May 8, 2020

 Each academic year is generally divided into two payment periods.
 The first is the period in which you successfully complete half the credit hours and weeks of instructional time in the academic year.
 The second is the period in which you successfully complete the remaining credit hours and weeks of instructional time in the academic year.
 Successful completion means finishing the course with at least the minimum grade required to obtain credit.

 At a nonterm school like University of Phoenix, the next payment period cannot begin until you successfully complete the previous one.
 This means no more FSA funds can be disbursed until a new payment period begins, and no new payment period can begin until you successfully complete the necessary credit hours and weeks of instructional time from the prior payment period.

 If you don’t have a full academic year left in your program of study, the academic year will consist of only the remaining credits.
 If there are 12 or fewer credits remaining in your program, the academic year will consist of a single payment period with two disbursements.
 If there are more than 12 credits remaining in your program, the academic year will be divided into two payment periods, as explained above.
 FSA awards for undergraduate students are then prorated based on those remaining credits.
 Awards for graduate students are not prorated, but are subject to Cost of Attendance limits.

 Timing of FSA disbursements at a nonterm school

 It’s important to remember that eligibility for the next FSA disbursement is also based on your attendance.
 FSA funds cannot be released until it is confirmed that you have attended your scheduled course(s).

-Please keep in mind that dropping courses, changing your schedule or earning nonpassing grades — like W, F or I — typically extends the time it takes to complete the payment period, causing a delay in the next disbursement of FSA funds.
+Please keep in mind that dropping courses, changing your schedule, failing to meet satisfactory academic progression, or earning non-passing grades — like W, F or I — typically extends the time it takes to complete the payment period, causing a delay in the next disbursement of FSA funds.

-If you have questions, please contact your Finance Advisor.
+If you have questions, please contact Financial Services.
 You may also contact me directly at email@example.com.